CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/UserAgents.md

 PlanetCraftLite LunarCommander
 ```

-or, if you want to include a version string:
+Or, if you want to include a version string:

 ``` Example 1 with version string
 PlanetCraftLite/0.8b LunarCommander